 - Full ownership and control: Your store data lives on your server.
 No platform can shut down your store, change your pricing, or limit your product count.
 This is fundamentally different from Shopify or BigCommerce, where the platform owns the infrastructure.

 - No transaction fees from WooCommerce itself: WooCommerce does not take a cut of your sales.
-You pay only the payment processor’s standard rate (e.g., Stripe’s 2.9% + 30¢).
-Shopify charges an additional 0.5–2% on top of processor fees if you use a third-party payment gateway.
+You pay only the payment processor’s standard rate (e.g., Stripe’s 2.9% + 30 cents).
+Shopify charges an additional 0.5-2% on top of processor fees if you use a third-party payment gateway.

-- Unlimited customisation: Because WooCommerce runs on WordPress, you have access to the entire WordPress plugin ecosystem, custom code, and open-source extensions.
+- Unlimited customization: Because WooCommerce runs on WordPress, you have access to the entire WordPress plugin ecosystem, custom code, and open-source extensions.
 There is no feature cap and no proprietary lock-in.
-Plugins like Nexter Blocks’ WooCommerce product grid let you design product listings visually without custom development.
+Nexter Blocks’ WooCommerce product grid (Pro) lets you design product listings visually in Gutenberg without custom development.

 WooCommerce Disadvantages

 - You manage everything: Updates, backups, security, performance, and hosting are your responsibility.
 A Shopify or BigCommerce store handles this infrastructure for you.
-WooCommerce requires an ongoing time investment , or a developer budget to handle it.
+WooCommerce requires an ongoing time investment, or a developer budget, to handle it properly.

 - Costs add up quickly: The plugin is free, but hosting, premium extensions, and a payment gateway layer mean most stores pay $50-200/month in operating costs.
 Budget carefully before assuming WooCommerce is cheap.

 - Performance requires active management: WooCommerce adds significant database load.
-Without proper hosting, caching, and optimisation, WooCommerce stores can get slow fast.
-You will need a performance-focused setup , a lightweight theme, a caching plugin, and a reliable host , to keep page speeds acceptable for conversions.
+Without proper hosting, caching, and optimization, WooCommerce stores get slow.
+You need a performance-focused setup: a lightweight theme, a caching plugin, and a reliable host to keep page speeds acceptable for conversions.
+Nexter Extension (Pro) bundles built-in performance optimization, image compression, and asset delivery control into a single plugin, replacing separate caching and performance tools.

 WordPress vs WooCommerce: 6 Key Differences